moufmouf/fig-standards/proposed/dependency-injection/dependency-injection.md

   errors more easily maybe? (for instance, if this is a configuration error in an instance, we might put in the interface the identifier of the instance that is poorly configured).

+- Question?
+Should the implementation throw an error if the user is searching for an instance that does not exist?
+See [discussion here](step-a-common-object-retrieval-interface.md#behaviour-if-instance-not-found)

 ### 1.3 Additional features